ivni195/spotify_maintainer/README.md

 `git clone https://github.com/ivni195/spotify_maintainer`

+You also need to set up `SPOTIPY_CLIENT_ID` and `SPOTIPY_CLIENT_SECRET` enviroment variables which you can obtain via Spotify developer panel.

 ## Usage
 You should run the script directly from the script directory.
 When you want to download playlist 'example_playlist' from Spotify,